fritzsedlazeck/Sniffles/README.md

    -n <int>,  --num_reads_report <int>
      Report up to N reads that support the SV.
 Default: 0

-   --use_MD_Cigar
-     Enables Sniffles to use the alignment information to screen for suspicious regions.

    --,  --ignore_rest
      Ignores the rest of the labeled arguments following this flag.